Does your car no longer perform like it used to? Perhaps you’ve recently bought a second-hand car that feels like it’s down on power?

 Fuel filters are designed to prevent particles and deposits from entering the fuel lines and reaching the engine.
 But like any other filter, they can become clogged up over time, resulting in reduced engine output.

-When fuel filters become clogged, they can interfere with the combustion cycle, since not enough fuel is able to reach the engine. we’d recommend using Redex System Cleaners to help remove dirt and ensure your car’s fuel system is working as it should.
+When fuel filters become clogged, they can interfere with the combustion cycle, since not enough fuel is able to reach the engine.
+We’d recommend using Redex System Cleaners to help remove dirt and ensure your car’s fuel system is working as it should.

 Fuel filters aren’t always enough to prevent particles and deposits from entering the fuel system.
 And it’s these deposits that can clog the fuel injectors, preventing the right quantity of fuel from reaching the combustion chamber.